XDliver/EXTRMEcars/README.md

 # EXTRMEcars
-This game is made with unity engine. this project is also made with other open source add-ons and stuff from the unity assest store.
+This game is made with unity engine.
+This project is also made with other open source add-ons and stuff from the unity assest store.

 The road, road signs and, the rails are made with a project on github called RoadArchitect: https://github.com/MicroGSD/RoadArchitect.
 This game's source code along with the game will be relesed.
 As of right now, the relese is only compiled for mac.
 Once this as become public, please be creative and do modificaations and be sure to send it to me or the orthers who have developed this game.